DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ## Troubleshooting

-If your ODM instances are not running properly, check the logs by running the following command:
+If your ODM instances are not running properly, check the logs with the following command:
 ```
 kubectl logs <your-pod-name>
 ```

-If the ROOTURL is empty, it means there is no address delivered to the ODM ingress instance (mycompany-odm-ingress) by the ALB controller.
+If the ROOTURL is empty, it means that the ALB controller did not deliver an address to the ODM Ingress instance (mycompany-odm-ingress).
-So, you can check the ALB controller logs with :
+Check the ALB controller logs with the following command:
 ```
 kubectl logs -n kube-system deployment.apps/aws-load-balancer-controller
 ```

-Check the ALB configuration if you get a message like :
+Check the ALB configuration if you get a message like:
 "msg"="Reconciler error" "error"="failed to reconcile ...

 Reference: https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks/